Is nationalism compatible with European integration?

 Nationalism may engender solidarity and trust between people who share certain characteristics while being complete strangers, yet it does not necessarily produce a sense of togetherness for those who would appear to belong to another nation qua ostensibly homogeneous whole.
 True, with nationalism solidarity is no longer limited to the family or the clan.
 It still is limited though, especially once we adopt a broader view of events.

 If this is a matter of definitions, of what we may actually mean by “nationalism” I am here adopting the view of it being a form of parochialism, of catering to a narrow collective interest while ignoring the general good.
-The European Union fails to deliver on its potential exactly because national agendas are allowed to confront one another without there being any way for the genuinely European interest to be put forward.
+The European Union fails to deliver on its potential exactly because national agendas are allowed to confront each other without there being any way for the genuinely European interest to be put forward.
 The kind of politics practiced by such entities as the European Council or the Eurogroup do not really “destroy” Europe, though they certainly do subtract from its legitimacy, tarnish its credibility, and hamper its system-wide effectiveness.

 A Europe without parochialism is not a nation-less Europe.
 Nations do not disappear by virtue of a new covenant.
 History has shown that on certain occasions they persist even when forced into extinction.
 What is at stake here is not one’s commitment to their social-cultural surroundings.
 It is the outward expression of [banal] nationalism that causes friction, more specifically the form of intergovernmental decision-making that it takes within the EU order.